Scripter17/url-cleaner/README.md

 The default config is intended to always obey the following rules:

 - "Meaningful semantic changes"<sup>[definition?]</sup> should only ever occur as a result of a flag being enabled.
-- A `UrlPartGetError` should never happen.
+- URLs that are "semantically valid"<sup>[definition?]</sup> should never throe an error.
-- Outside of long (>10)/cyclic HTTP 3xx redirects, it should always be idempotent.
+- Outside of long (>10)/cyclic redirects/shortlinks, it should always be idempotent.

 Currently no guarantees are made.